-People are very emotional when it comes to sports betting.
+People are very emotional when it comes to Sports Betting.

 It is very hard to pass from one thing to another when the first one is so rooted.

 Many people supporting a company also increases the strength of the company itself and those who do not will feel obliged to do it.

-Even the bookmakers play their role to make the castle of draws inviolable.
+Even the Bookmakers play their role to make the Castle of Draws inviolable.